Zbrooklyn/Open-Source-Radio/README.md

 * Compatibility issues with certain accessories and software

 However, it is worth noting that the Baofeng radio also has a confusing user interface, lacks regular updates and bug fixes, and may not be as compatible with other devices as more advanced radios.
 Overall, while the Baofeng radio is a good choice for users who prioritize affordability and ease of use, an open source model could offer greater flexibility and functionality to a wider range of users.

+A potential feature we could add to an open source version of the Baofeng radio is an advanced scanning feature that could save the scans to memory.
+Additionally, we could save a clip of each scan, including the CTCSS tone and times of day that the channel or repeater was active.
+This would offer users greater functionality and make it easier to keep track of active channels and repeaters.
+An open source model could provide the flexibility and customization options needed to incorporate this feature, as well as others suggested by the community.